SNE-M23-SN/Top-10-API-Vulnerabilities-with-vAPI/README.md

 The GitHub Pages site will provide you with the complete guide, including detailed instructions, code examples, and resources to help you effectively exploit and understand the top 10 API vulnerabilities.

+Are you curious about how to **detect** the attacks mentioned in this project?
+Look no further!
+We've created a comprehensive guide to help you understand and detect these vulnerabilities.
+Click [here](https://sne-m23-sn.github.io/Top-10-API-Vulnerabilities-with-vAPI/Defense/) to access the guide and learn more about:

+1. **Broken Function-Level Authorization**
+2. **Security Misconfiguration**
+3. **Injection Attacks**

 ## Contributing
 If you have any suggestions, feedback, or would like to contribute to the development of this guide, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/SNE-M23-SN/Top-10-API-Vulnerabilities-with-vAPI).